Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $400 per person.

 Don't miss the Castle Hill cafés, notably Ruszwurm, the country's oldest pastry and tea shop.

-Travel across Slovakia's on your way to the Czech Republic.
+Travel across Slovakia on your way to Czechia.
 You'll go through Moravia, a region once known as the breadbasket of Czechoslovakia for its vast wheat fields.
 As a coal-mining region, it claimed the largest iron works in the Austro-Hungarian Empire.

-Stop the city that was once Moravia's capital, and which is now a UNESCO World Heritage Site.
-Landmarks include the Cathedral, which dominates the city from its site on Petrov Hill, Spilberk Castle, and the Augustinian Abbey, where the Mendel Museum is dedicated to the work of the abbot and scientist Johann Gregor Mendel (1822-1884), famously known for his pioneering research on the genetics of pea plants.
+Stop in Czechia's second largest city where landmarks include the Cathedral, built on Petrov Hill, Spilberk Castle, the Augustinian Abbey, and Masaryk University where the Mendel Museum is dedicated to the work of the Abbot and scientist Johann Gregor Mendel (1822-1884), famously known for his pioneering research on the genetics of pea plants.

 Ride past many medieval towns, each dominated by its spire and castle, before reaching the City of a Hundred Spires.